There is a lot of attention paid to Freedom of Information (FOI) Acts.

 I think it is safe to say that on average religious faith plays a bigger role in public life in most developing countries than in the West or in places like China and Russia.
 In these latter societies, secular humanism appears to reign supreme.

 A couple of weeks ago, I attended a viewing and panel discussion of a documentary film entitled Magic Radio: The FM Revolution in Niger at the World Bank headquarters in Washington, D.C.
-Mainly about the contribution of private FM radio toward enhancing grassroots democracy, the film also
+Mainly about the contribution of private FM radio toward enhancing grassroots democracy, the film also illustrates radio’s efficac

 I sat down the other day with a group of specialists from a Country Team within the World Bank.
 We were discussing efforts to improve the governance system in that country and how a Program like ours - CommGAP - could help.
 It was a good meeting and we agreed on a way forward.
+But several of the specialists in the room raised a common enough challenge.

 In Liberia we have been working with the Ministry of Information and about 50 public relations officers from the various ministries and organizations within the government, including the Ministry of Information, the President's Office, the individual line ministries and a donor-funded economic development program.